DataCater/datacater/README.md

 - Supporting Python-based transforms for ETL and streaming use cases
 - Applying cloud-native principles to data development
 - Supporting a declarative pipeline definition, which enables DataOps and Continuous Delivery
-- Enabling the nteractive development of ETL pipelines with minimal time to production
+- Enabling the interactive development of ETL pipelines with minimal time to production

 ### DataCater is not built for